Little Ribbon Branding Packaging WEB

 For the creation of each collection Little Ribbon adheres to the slow fashion concept:

-Our semi-fine jewelry is based on its quality and durability.
+Our design jewelry is based on its quality and durability

-The number of semi-fine jewelry pieces to be produced is based on demand, avoiding overproduction.
+The number of jewelry pieces to be produced are based on demand, avoiding overproduction

 Lolita Classical Starburst collection Little Ribbon 2